JPMorgan loan growth drive leads to BofA territory

 JPMorgan expects to hire more in the city over the next two years, he said.
 In addition to being Bank of America’s hometown, the city is a major center for San Francisco-based Wells Fargo, which bought Charlotte-based Wachovia in 2008.

 JPMorgan is not alone in planting bankers outside its traditional territory.
-Midwest regional banks KeyCorp and U.S. Bancorp, for example, have corporate bankers around the country, including Charlotte.
+Midwest regional banks KeyCorp (KEY.N) and U.S. Bancorp (USB.N), for example, have corporate bankers around the country, including Charlotte.
 Bank of America also has bankers in states where it does not have branches.

 A Bank of America spokesman declined to comment on JPMorgan’s expansion.
 In a statement this week, the Charlotte Chamber of Commerce, which has Bank of America executives among its leadership, said it was great news for the Charlotte financial services sector.